zitadel/zitadel/docs/docs/quickstarts/call-zitadel-api/dot-net.md

 The client [SDK](https://github.com/caos/zitadel-net) handles all necessary OAuth 2.0 requests and sends the required headers to the ZITADEL API.

-You'll need a service account assigned with the Org-owner role.
-(or another role, depending on the needed API requests).
+You'll need a service account assigned with the Org-owner role (or another role, depending on the needed API requests).
 You'll also need the account's service key in a JSON file.